ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 ## Data being deleted

 The data being deleted is listed by the tabs of the test.
-In general, only users with the 'Edit Settings' permission are able to delete data.
+In general, only accounts with the 'Edit Settings' permission are able to delete data.
 Exceptions are explicitly listed.

 ### Test

-Users with the 'Read' permission are able to delete their own answers while performing a test, which are linked to their 'User ID'.
+Accounts with the 'Read' permission are able to delete their own answers while performing a test, which are linked to their 'User ID'.
 The answers are not linked to the 'User ID', if the test is set to anonymous and is performed without being logged in.

 ### Questions